Category Archives

 There will always be a minority who root against Tiger or Phil or Justin, I suppose.
 But it is a distinct, vanishingly small minority in golf, especially compared to our rooting habits in other sports.
 Why?

-Still, in the world of sports fandom, while we recognize and quietly root for dominant teams or individuals to achieve this greatness (a greatness we can brag about to our grandchildren), there has always been room for Underdogs.
-We also root for them because their stories are irresistible, right?
+But we also root for underdogs because their stories are irresistible, right?
 Only a neutral cad (or a Patriots fan) could have rooted against the Rams in the most recent Super Bowl.
 Who but a Yankees fan doesn’t routinely back anyone who might face them in post season?
-When UCLA won those 88 games in a row under John Wooden, or UConn those however many under Geno Aurriema, who didn’t root for someone to knock them off?
+When UCLA won those 88 games in a row under John Wooden, who didn’t root for someone to knock them off?

 But golf, or some reason, is different.